overkillwtf/folon-steamdeck-installer/README.md

 ## Context

-This script is meant to automate as much as possible to set up [Fallout London](https://fallout4london.com) on your Steam Deck.
+This automates as much as possible to set up [Fallout London](https://fallout4london.com) on your Steam Deck.

 The only prerequisite is having Fallout 4 GOTY in **English** installed on your __**internal SSD**__.